2019-Spring-CSC-386/p00-project-1-rofy-elyor/README.md

 - Piezoelectric Sensor (Learned about it in the Arduino: examples>sensors>knock, googled and found this: https://youtu.be/1SNC3ib10_4)
 - General research & useful sources: https://www.instructables.com/id/How-to-Make-Voice-Controlled-LEDs-Using-Arduino/ & https://play.google.com/store/apps/details?id=appinventor.ai_nitinpandit_00.Arduino_bluetooth_voice_controller&hl=en_IN

-*Start this section at the beginning of the project, and update it throughout.*

-Throughout this project, you'll be used outside resources.
-Reference ALL ideas or code which are not your own, and describe and how you integrated the ideas or code into your program.
-This includes online sources, people who have helped you, and any other resources that are not solely your own contribution.
-Lastly, include ALL resources you looked at, not just the ones you ended up using directly.

 ## Final Self-Evaluations